mhagmajer/testwand/README.md

 # testwand

-The CLI and library for automatically generating TypeScript tests using AI. 🪄
+The CLI for automatically generating TypeScript tests using AI. 🪄